-Fungal infections are primarily caused by Candida yeast species found in the infected clinical specimens.
-These lead to serious cases of candidiasis, candidemia, or fungemia.
-Candida albicans ranks first in causing such infections all over the world.
-However, with the passing years, non-Candida albicans Candida species, including Candida tropicalis have emerged to be potential causes of infection, especially in tropical and sub tropical regions of the world.
+After Candida albicans, the non-C. albicans Candida yeast species- Candida tropicalis has emerged to be a potential cause of fungal yeast infections which include candidiasis, candidemia, or fungemia.
 The other key members of the non-C. albicans Candida species that have been implicated in fungal infections in humans include C. parapsilosis, C. krusei, C. tropicalis, and C. glabrata.
 Even though C. tropicalis is less prevalent than C. albicans in most parts of the world, it is still a huge contributor to human infections; particularly ascribing to the high mortality rate in patients infected by C. tropicalis.
-The prevalence of C. tropicalis varies from 3% to 66%, with a higher distribution in tropical regions of the world (1).
+The prevalence of C. tropicalis varies from 3% to 66%, with a higher distribution in tropical and sub tropical regions of the world (1).

 Here’s an interesting fact about C. tropicalis: It has wide application in the olive oil industry; in degradation of olive-tree pruning biomass for biodiesel production.
 In 2020, a review published in the journal Processes speaks about the fermentation of the olive oil industry byproducts and use of yeasts for generating energy (2).
 The olive-oil production results in byproducts and olive pruning debris rich in cellulose, hemicellulose, and lignin.
 The fermentation of hemicellulose component in the olive-tree prune is mediated by C. tropicalis and has great use in production of ethanol and xylitol by fermentation from the olive pruning (3).
 Additionally, C. tropicalis has promising use in biotechnological processes from other sources such as the production of xylitol from corn fibers and the ethanol from marine algae (4).